Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Related Works and Preliminary

 \subsection{Domain Generalization in RFFI}

 DA leverages source domain data, source domain labels, and target domain data during training to align the distributions of source and target domains.
-In contrast, DG relies solely on source domain data and labels without requiring access to any target domain information during training.
-Consequently, DG is more practical but inherently more challenging.
-Wang et al.~\cite{wang2025avoiding} proposed a single-source DG approach that employs random overlay augmentation (ROA) for domain expansion and dual alignment via contrastive learning, enabling the model to extract transmitter features invariant to channel variations.
-Recent studies have further explored DG across different receivers.
-Shen et al.~\cite{shen2022towards} introduced a receiver classifier branch and employed a GRL to enforce robustness in transmitter feature extraction against data collected from different receivers.
-Zhao et al.~\cite{zhao2023gan} proposed an efficient cross-receiver identification framework by pretraining the transmitter feature extraction module and subsequently fine-tuning it with data from new receivers.
+In contrast, DG relies solely on source domain data and labels without requiring access to any target domain information during training, making it more practical yet inherently more challenging.
+Wang et al.~\cite{wang2025avoiding} proposed a single-source DG approach that employs random overlay augmentation (ROA) for domain expansion and dual alignment via contrastive learning, enabling extraction of transmitter features invariant to channel variations.
+Recent studies have further explored DG for cross-receiver RFFI scenarios.
+Shen et al.~\cite{shen2023towards} introduced a receiver classifier branch and employed a GRL to enforce the robustness of transmitter feature extraction to variations across different receivers.
+Zhao et al.~\cite{zhao2023gan} proposed a receiver-agnostic transmitter fingerprinting framework that learns separate receiver- and transmitter-related representations using dual branches and a distance-based regularization, and deploys the learned transmitter feature extractor across unseen receivers.
 Zhang et al.~\cite{zhang2024domain} developed a model that disentangles extracted features into transmitter-independent and receiver-independent components, trained using a combination of cross-entropy loss (CE), information entropy loss (IE), and mutual independence loss (MI).
+Zhou et al.~\cite{zhou2025receiver} proposed a receiver-agnostic RFFI baseline that separates mixed features into orthogonal components via a binary mask separator, and enhances receiver-invariant transmitter feature learning through cross-combination and an auxiliary reconstruction constraint.

+Compared with existing cross-receiver DG methods for RFFI, our DRIFT explicitly disentangles transmitter- and receiver-related representations using an MSE-based separation regularizer.
+In particular, we enforce receiver invariance on transmitter-related features via a GRL, while regularizing receiver-specific features with a center-based loss, resulting in robust transmitter representations for identification.